 The City University of New York Medical Amnesty/Good Samaritan Policy encourages students to seek medical assistance related to drug and alcohol use without fear of being disciplined for such use.
-For more information on this policy go to the following webpage: Drug/Alcohol Use Amnesty Policy
+For more information on this policy go to the following webpage: <a href="https://document.com/drug/lean-newty-newt

-TO FOLLOWING ARE THE JOHN JAY COLLEGE CRIME STATISTICS FOR THE 2015-2017 CALENDAR YEAR.
+TO FOLLOWING ARE THE JOHN JAY COLLEGE CRIME STATISTICS FOR THE 2016-2018 CALENDAR YEAR.
 THE STATISTICS INCLUDED ON THESE CHARTS ARE DERIVED FROM REPORTED CRIMINAL INCIDENTS FROM THE FOLLOWING SOURCES: